A vegetarian diet tends to be lower in saturated fat and higher in fibre and Vitamin C. But are they balanced? Find out.

 If you are already on a vegan diet, or considering going vegan, it would be a good idea to consult a dietitian.
 He or she can help ensure that you are consuming the right food for adequate nutrition and good health.

-Ultimately, a well-planned vegetarian diet can be healthy and help to avoid some chronic diseases.
+Ultimately, a well-planned vegetarian diet can be healthier and help to avoid some chronic diseases.
 Keep in mind the principles of variety, moderation and balance.
 Then you can enjoy a fit and strong body, savouring your favourite food for a long time to come.

 Download the Healthhub app on